karakaron/Platooning_Simulator/README.md

 The accompanying research paper is available [here](http://dx.doi.org/10.13140/RG.2.2.31833.08802/1).

-For questions, suggestions, or feature requests, please send an email to a.karakai [at] student.rug.nl.
+For questions, suggestions, or feature requests, please send an email to akarakai [at] ethz.ch.

 ## Getting Started